 my math major tendencies do not lend themselves easily or often to crafting pursuits. but every once and a while i get inspired. it only takes me about 4 months to finish a weekend craft, but i'll take what i can get.

-after a friend posted this picture to her blog
+after a friend posted this picture to

 i started thinking that i might be able to make something like this on my own...
 AND I DID!!! so here it is, my way-to-many-details-step-by-step-guide to making your own "word art"